itversity/data-engineering-on-gcp/04 Setup Postgres Database using GCP Cloud SQL.md

 SELECT count(*) FROM customers;
 ```

-## Integration of Postgres using Cloud SQL with Python
+## Integration of GCP Cloud SQL Postgres with Python
 Let us also see how we can get started with Python based applications using Cloud SQL Postgres.
 * We need to setup `psycopg2-binary` using `pip`.
 You can use `pip install psycopg2-binary` to install Postgres Python Connector Library in the virtual environment of the project.
 * We can then create connection object.